awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

    This access makes it easier for users who assume this role to find the repository to which they have access\.
 They can choose the name of the repository from the list and be directed to the home page of the shared repository \(`Code`\)\.
 Users cannot access any of the other repositories they see in the list, but they can view the repositories in AccountA on the **Dashboard** page\.

-   If you do not want to allow users who assume the role to be able to view a list of all repositories in AccountA, use the first policy example, but make sure that you send those users a direct link to the home page of the shared repository in the AWS CodeCommit console\.
+   If you do not want to allow users who assume the role to be able to view a list of all repositories in AccountA, use the first policy example, but make sure that you send those users a direct link to the home page of the shared repository in the CodeCommit console\.

 1. Choose **Review policy**\.
 The policy validator reports syntax errors \(for example, if you forget to replace the example AWS account ID and repository name with your AWS account ID and repository name\)\.

-1. On the **Review policy** page, type a name for the policy \(for example, *CrossAccountAccessForMySharedDemoRepo*\)\.
+1. On the **Review policy** page, enter a name for the policy \(for example, *CrossAccountAccessForMySharedDemoRepo*\)\.
 You can also provide an optional description for this policy\.
 Choose **Create policy**\.

 ## Step 2: Create a Role for Repository Access in AccountA<a name="cross-account-create-role-a"></a>